How to Grow a YouTube Shorts Clips Channel in 2025

 Why YouTube Shorts Is the Best Platform for Clips Channels to Monetize

 YouTube Shorts is the only short-form platform that lets you monetize through the same YouTube Partner Program as long-form content.
 Once you reach 1,000 subscribers and 10 million Shorts views in 90 days, you can join YPP and earn ad revenue.
-According to YouTube, Shorts generates over 70 billion daily views — the scale to reach monetization thresholds is available.
+According to YouTube, Shorts generates over 70 billion daily views.
+The scale to reach monetization thresholds is available.

 Beyond direct monetization, Shorts can grow a channel's long-form side simultaneously.
 Shorts viewers who enjoy your clips can subscribe and watch any long-form content you produce.
 This cross-format growth flywheel makes YouTube Shorts strategically superior to TikTok for building a durable business.